Guidelines for Severe Food Allergy Management

 Notify us of all of your child’s allergies and their treatments.

-Send in to your child’s teacher some safe food substitutions for your child to eat when food is brought into the classroom for special occasions.
+Send provide your child’s teacher with some safe food substitutions for your child to eat when food is brought into the classroom for special occasions.

 Identify to your child what foods are “safe and unsafe”.